exorober/qgis-resources/README.md

 Avaliable resources:

 ## OpenMoji SVG Black
-### SVG emoji icons from [OpenMoji Project](https://openmoji.org/)
+### SVG black and hollow icons from [OpenMoji Project](https://openmoji.org/)
-These icons have been modified from the original repository to improve their usage in QGIS:
+These icons have been modified from the original repository in order to improve their usage in QGIS:
 * Marker color is editable
 * Default size adapted

 ## OpenMoji SVG Color
-### SVG emoji icons from [OpenMoji Project](https://openmoji.org/)
+### SVG color icons from [OpenMoji Project](https://openmoji.org/)
-These icons have been modified from the original repository to improve their usage in QGIS:
+These icons have been modified from the original repository in order to improve their usage in QGIS:
 * Default size adapted